-Personal health data ownership, the patient voice, and home-based clinical research were recurring themes among thousands of health industry professionals meeting in San Diego late last month for the Drug Information Association (DIA) 2019 Global Annual Meeting – a major league confab on what’s happening in healthcare product development and biotech research.
+Personal health data ownership, the patient voice, and home-based clinical research were recurring themes among thousands of health industry professionals meeting in San Diego in late June 2019 for the Drug Information Association (DIA) 2019 Global Annual Meeting – a major league confab on what’s happening in healthcare product development and biotech research.

 Focus on Data